triton-inference-server/backend/examples/backends/bls/README.md

 [TRITONBACKEND_Model](../../../README.md#tritonbackend_model), and
 [TRITONBACKEND_ModelInstance](../../../README.md#tritonbackend_modelinstance).

-The *bls* backend will send two requests on the 'addsub_python' and 'addsub_tf' models.
-After the inference requests are completed, this backend will extract OUTPUT0 from the 'addsub_python' and OUTPUT1 from the 'addsub_tf' model to construct the final inference response object using these tensors.
+The *bls* backend will send two requests on the 'addsub_python' and 'addsub_onnx' models.
+After the inference requests are completed, this backend will extract OUTPUT0 from the 'addsub_python' and OUTPUT1 from the 'addsub_onnx' model to construct the final inference response object using these tensors.

 There are some self-imposed limitations that were made for the simplicity of